 - Information systems act more as stand along islands than integrated solutions

 Obviously every leader is doing what they perceive as right for their organization.
 They are all skilled and experienced individuals doing their best to drive their business results.
 However, without a clear, aligned and cascaded Corporate Strategy, many departmental rights become corporate wrongs.
 From an organization’s perspective, this silo’ed approach interferes with having a strong and productive culture.
 An individual’s strength, identity and growth is focused solely within their organization, and thus any cross-functional event begins with misunderstanding and maybe even mistrust.
-Projects spin their wheels, meetings are at best dysfunctional, people are disgruntled and leave, turnover is high and productivity is low… In essence, your organization is falling apart.
+People spin their wheels, meetings are at best dysfunctional, people are disgruntled and leave, turnover is high and productivity is low… In essence, your organization is falling apart.
 There is a simple process to follow to counter act these failures:

 - Begin with a common set of objectives that are based on the strategic needs of the business